 Manual

-Check this page for a complete list of codes.
+See this page for a complete list of codes.

 Frames format

-You can send audio chunk as bytes or base64 and we will detect the format automatically.
+You can send audio chunk as bytes or base64 and we’ll detect the format automatically.
+The parameter frames_format is no longer present.

 Audio enhancer